prominencemaritime/new-vessel-certificates/README.md

 ## Summary

-**Automated notifications for events, defaulting to "Hot Work" Permit Events**
+**Automated notifications for Vessel document updates**

+Once a day scan program for new vesseldocs and create email that this doc is updated

+## Haven't updated what follows:

 Monitors ORCA CORE DB for specific events (such as "hot work" permits) (configurable in `.env`) and automatically sends notifications to designated recipients (specified in `.env`).
 The notifications are currently via email (specified in `.env`, but the groundwork for Teams chat notifications is also in place).
 The alerts system runs continuously with configurable intervals (denoted by `SCHEDULE_FREQUENCY` in `.env`) and prevents duplicate notifications provided a certain number of days (denoted by `REMINDER_FREQUENCY_DAYS` in `.env`) has not passed.